Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

-Let the PSFs at the two detector regions be denoted as $I^{(p)}$, where $p$ labels the polarization component being imaged at the corresponding detector: $p=$ r for right-hand circular (RHC) and $p=$ l for left-hand circular (LHC) (Fig.~\ref{setup}d).
-These PSFs depend linearly on the generalized Stokes parameters according to (Supplementary Note 1) \be I^{(p)}(\brho)=\sum_{n=0}^8S_n{\cal I}_n^{(p)}(\brho), \ee where ${\cal I}_n^{(p)}$ are contributions to the PSF corresponding to each generalized Stokes parameter.
-Expressions for these contributions are derived in Supplementary Note 1, and theoretical images for some of them at $z=0$ are shown in the top row of Fig.~\ref{PSFcomps} (where they are labeled as ${\cal I}_{n,0}^{(p)}$ for reasons that will become apparent later).
+Let the PSFs at the two detector regions be denoted as $I^{(p)}$, where $p$ labels the polarization component being imaged at the corresponding detector: $p=\mathcal{R}$ for right-hand circular (RHC) and $p=\mathcal{L}$ for left-hand circular (LHC) (Fig.~\ref{setup}(d)).
+As shown in Supplementary Note 1, these PSFs depend linearly on the generalized Stokes parameters according to \be I^{(p)}(\brho)=\sum_{n=0}^8S_n{\cal I}_n^{(p)}(\brho), \ee where ${\cal I}_n^{(p)}$ are contributions to the PSF corresponding to each generalized Stokes parameter.
+Expressions for these contributions are derived in Supplementary Note 1, and theoretical images for some of them at $z=0$ are shown in the top row of Fig.~\ref{PSFcomps}.
 Note that Fig.~\ref{PSFcomps} does not include images for ${\cal I}_3^{(p)}$, ${\cal I}_5^{(p)}$, and ${\cal I}_7^{(p)}$ because they are not of interest to the current problem.
 (The complete set is shown in Supplementary Figure 1.)
 This is because, as we can see from Eq.~(\ref{Gamma}), the generalized Stokes parameters $S_3$, $S_5$ and $S_7$ correspond to the imaginary part of $\mathbf{\Gamma}$ and therefore encode information about the helicity of the emitted field, which is assumed not to exist since the emitters are (possibly wobbling) linear dipoles.
 Nevertheless, if the particles did emit light with some helicity, these elements could be incorporated into the treatment.